ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 9th.md

 I think I need to think about what specials I want for each direction.
 I can make UnityEvents and name them for each direction and special and grounded/non-grounded ability.
 This would be a good way to organize things going forwards, that's for sure.

 It's a LOT of skills for the Inspector though, so I may have to write a CustomInspector script to make them easier on the eyes.

+---

+I'm not sure what I want to do now though...
+I'm definitely cracking down on this abilities for Achik and all that... but I'm interested in different things too!
+I want to make music, environments, and all that.
+As I said, a lot of my difficulties in developing abilities stems from not having a testbed map in one of the pachas to truly see what I need to do and how I need to design and all that in actuality.

+#### Planning the Heavens / Hanan Pacha / Realm Above
+I'd need sprites for that though.
+That's for sure.
+Sprites for the environment and what I want things to look like in one of the Pachas or just the other worlds.
+Pacha is a cool word but I don't want to JUST make it an Inca thing with Incan terms and all that.

+Kowi is from a Mayan-inspired culture, or more Central American one, and their cosmology is different too.
+Mostly through a multi-leveled underworld, Xibalba, and a multi-leveled overworld/heavenlike realm of the gods.
+World trees connect the worlds from what I'd read.
+This is cool too, because that means I can make different areas that are relevant to different levels of the heavens and all that to blend both mythos' in a neat way.
+It certainly helps with designing the environment, that's for sure.

+In Incan cosmology, I understand Hanan Pacha as being the spiritual realm representing both the heavens and LEGIT space.
+The stars are up there, with Inti and Mama Quilla, and they're the source of rain and stuff like that.

+Combining these two, I get a neat blueprint for an awesome multi-layered / regional map.
+There are different tiers/levels of this heavenly realm that different gods and deities AND MONSTERS can inhabit.
+Reading through this Wikipedia source (https://en.wikipedia.org/wiki/Thirteen_Heavens) on some of the Nahua cosmology and 13 Heavens that some of the Mayan cosmologies seem to share.
+Theres realms of rain, storms, sacrifice, blood, but also COSMIC stuff, fire, and so much more.

+Gamifying this, it may imply a progression if I interpret these realms like floors on a building.
+However, I don't really need to...
+I can make realms around the same levels but above one another slightly like the different regions of a Metroid map, and that could work.